 Normally, one could say there’s a direct conflict between being transparent and being subversive.
 Keeping this in mind, it is imperative you be absolutely transparent on the actions you are taking and what the specific goals, outcomes or learnings are that you hope to achieve.

 As for Inspection and Adaptation, those approaches should be perfectly aligned with your intent to try to help your company become a learning organization.
 That means you will need to park your ego at the door and accept the results.
-If your learning shows your subversive Scrum activities do not provide the benefit you are aiming for, you will need to stop them regardless of whether you think they should work or not.
+If your learning shows your subversive Scrum activities do not provide the benefit you’re aiming for, you will need to stop them regardless of whether you think they should work.

 Let’s explore some activities and practices you may want to tactfully consider to help your organization benefit from Scrum (without actually “doing” Scrum).